Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="C99Symbol"></span>

-A: `_Bool` isn't a very elegant name, is it?
+<span class="ans"></span> `_Bool` isn't a very elegant name, is it?
 More common names, such as `bool` or `boolean`, weren't chosen because existing C programs might already define these names, causing older code not to compile.

 </div>
 <!-- END: div -->